 When it’s fully extended, it measures 34.65" x 23.6" x 8.86".
 There are 22 feet of linear space in all, and it holds up to 60 pounds.
 You can use pins or clips to keep items in place, or you can drape them over the lines.
-More than 80 percent of the 340-plus reviewers on Amazon gave this clothesline five stars.
-They say it’s practical, easy to install and sturdy.
+Overall, this rack is practical, easy to install and sturdy.

 For double the hanging options, there's this portable, two-tiered clothesline.
 It’s easy to fold and move about from room to room, and it can hold up to 72 garments when they’re placed on hangers.
 Not only for wet clothes, it also makes a great alternative for dry clothes when closet space isn’t available.

 The height can be adjusted between 70 to 77.5 inches, and it’s 26 inches wide.
 Sturdy, with a tripod base, it also collapses easily for simple storage.
 Customers say this is great for small spaces such as an apartment or on a patio, and that it’s well-made and easy to set up.

 Best T-Post: Household Essentials T-2050 Steel Outdoor Clothesline T Post